ilko1999/EmojiLib/README.md

 - **Retrieve Emoji by Unicode**: Fetch a Base64-encoded emoji using its Unicode representation.
 - **Retrieve Emoji by Name**: Fetch a Base64-encoded emoji using its descriptive name.
 - **Access All Emojis**: Get the entire emoji dataset in one object.
+(WIP 🚧)

 ## Installation

 1. Clone the repository or download the source files.
 2. Ensure the `utils` folder contains the segmented emoji JSON files:

-##### utils/emojisBase64Segment1.json utils/emojisBase64Segment2.json ... utils/emojisBase64Segment8.json
+##### utils/emojisBase64Segment1.json.gz utils/emojisBase64Segment2.json.gz ... utils/emojisBase64Segment8.json.gz

 3. Import the library in your project: